rage/java-programming/data/part-8/2-hash-map.md

 ```

 <!-- Kuten edellisessä esimerkissä, myös tällä tavalla etsiessä menetetään hajautustauluun liittyvä nopeusedun. -->
-As with the previous example, the speed dvantage that comes with the hash map is lost.
+As with the previous example, the speed advantage that comes with the hash map is lost.

 <programming-exercise name='Print me another hashmap' tmcname='part08-Part08_09.PrintMeAnotherHashmap'>